Who is Responsible for Health & Safety in the Workplace?

 What can I do to guarantee workplace safety?

-• What a workplace hazard might be, and the risks one might pose.
+• What a workplace hazard might be, and the risks it might pose.

 • How to deal with a hazard, if necessary.

-Now, some job roles will come with specific risks.
-So for example, a construction worker might need the training to work at heights.
+Now, some job roles will come with specific risks; a construction worker might need the training to work at heights, so bear in mind the context of your industry when deciding which training to deliver.

 Principles of general competence

-The words competent and competence are used comprehensively throughout health and safety-related legislation, Approved Codes of Practice, and guidance.
+The words competent and competence are used comprehensively throughout health and safety-related legislation, approved codes of practice, and other official guidance.
 It is a key element in promoting positive health and safety outcomes.
+The competent person you select to manage health and safety procedures in your workplace needs also to demonstrate these principles in their skillset.

-Competence can be defined as the combination of skills and knowledge that enables a person to make informed decisions and carry out a defined task.
+In this context, competence can be defined as the combination of skills and knowledge that enables a person to make informed decisions and carry out a defined task in relation to health and safety.

 The need for competence

 The main duty placed on an employer by the Health and Safety at Work, etc Act 1974 (HASAWA) is to ensure the “health, safety and welfare of those affected by their work activities”.
-According to the Health and Safety Executive, the competence of individuals at all levels of the organisation is vital as it “ensures they recognise the risks in their activities and can apply the right measures to control and manage those risks”.
+Therefore, and corroborated by the Health and Safety Executive, the competence of individuals at all levels of an organisation is vital as it “ensures they recognise the risks in their activities and can apply the right measures to control and manage those risks”.

-From a health and safety management viewpoint, competence considers:
+Additionally, from a health and safety management viewpoint, competence is demonstrated when consideration is given to:

-• The workforce in carrying out its functions (at all levels of an organisation)
+• If a workforce undertakes work safely and in safe working conditions (at all levels of an organisation).

 The meaning of competence

-The Management of Health and Safety at Work Regulations 1999 states that a person is deemed to be competent if they have an adequate combination of training and experience or knowledge.
+The Management of Health and Safety at Work Regulations 1999 states that a person is deemed to be competent if they have an adequate combination of training, experience, and/or knowledge.

 Regulation 7(8) requires employers to consider appointing a competent person who is in their employment in preference to one who is not.
-This means the employer must provide adequate training as required.
+This means you as the employer must provide adequate training, as required, to the competent person.

-In general terms, a competent person should be capable of:
+In more general terms, a competent person should be capable of:

-• Undertaking the specified activity safely, at their level of responsibility
+• Undertaking a specified activity safely, at their level of responsibility.

-• Understanding the potential risks related to the activity that they are to carry out
+• Understanding the potential risks related to an activity that they are to carry out.

-• Refusing to do a particular task if the potential risk is assessed as too great
+• Refusing to undertake a particular task if the potential risk assessed is too great.

-Employers will need to identify the appropriate level of competence required in the general workforce and in specific roles.
-The aim is to understand the amount and types of learning and development that will be needed (typically through information, instruction, training, and supervision as required under HASAWA 1974 Section 2) to ensure that all employees have the right knowledge, skills, and behaviours to perform the jobs they do.
+Employers will need to identify the appropriate level of competence required in the general workforce, as well as for specific roles.
+The aim of this exercise is to understand the amount and types of learning and development that will be needed (typically through information, instruction, training, and supervision as required under HASAWA 1974 Section 2) to ensure that all employees have the right knowledge, skills, and behaviours to perform the jobs they do.

-Determining the levels of competence required is essentially about identifying the skills, knowledge, and experience needed to complete a specific task, which can be influenced by:
+Determining the levels of competence required within specific sectors of your workforce is essentially about identifying the skills, knowledge, and experience these sectors need to complete a specific task safely, which can be influenced by:

-• The type(s) of work activities, equipment used, substances present, etc
+• The type(s) of work activities, equipment used, and substances present.

-• Guidance on competency in any Approved Code of Practice (ACOP) and other guidance
+• Guidance on competency in any Approved Code of Practice (ACOP) and other official guidance.

 • The complexity of any control measures, operating procedures, and instructions required to control risks.

-As an example, under COSHH, the ACOP highlights that to be competent, the person nominated to carry out the assessment should:
+As an example, under COSHH regulations, the ACOP highlights that, to be competent, the person carrying out this risk assessment should:

-• Know how the work activity uses, produces, or creates substances hazardous to health
+• Know how the work activity uses, produces, and/or creates substances hazardous to health.

-• Have the knowledge, skills, training, and experience to make sound decisions about the level of risk and the measures needed for prevention or adequate control of exposure
+• Have the knowledge, skills, training, and experience to make sound decisions about the level of risk present and the measures needed for prevention or adequate control of risk exposure.

-• Have the ability and the authority of the employer to collate all the necessary, relevant information.
+• Have the ability and authority to, on behalf of the employer, collate all the necessary, relevant information.

 The competent health and safety adviser

-The function of a health and safety adviser is to assist the management team, at all levels, in awareness, monitoring, and implementation of the organisational health and safety responsibilities.
+The function of a health and safety adviser, or 'competent person', is to assist the management team, at all levels, in awareness, monitoring, and the implementation of an organisational health and safety policy.

 It is necessary for the adviser to have:

-• The core knowledge necessary to understand the issues involved — knowledge of the processes/activities is required alongside knowledge of health and safety legislation and best practice
+• The core knowledge necessary to understand the issues covered in the policy — knowledge of the processes/activities is required alongside knowledge of health and safety legislation and best practice.

-• Sufficient ability to apply this knowledge practically by putting it in context for those being advised
+• Sufficient ability to apply this knowledge practically by putting it in context.

 The main attributes of competence are the ability to:

-• Identify and obtain sufficient relevant information to determine the cause
+• Identify and obtain sufficient and relevant information to determine the cause.

-• Appreciate the limits of personal knowledge and seek further guidance and help
+• Appreciate the limits of personal knowledge and seek further guidance and support when necessary.

-• Apply the relevant aspects of the core knowledge to formulate a practicable solution — taking into account both legislative requirements and the resources of the organisation
+• Apply the relevant aspects of their core knowledge to formulate a practicable solution — taking into account both legislative requirements and the resources of the organisation.

 • Monitor the operations of an organisation to attempt to foresee future problems and issues that may arise and take pre-emptive action where possible.

-Occupational health and safety is constantly changing, along with the needs of all types of enterprises.
-This is not only in terms of changing legislation.
-Changes in technology frequently give rise to novel situations with which the competent person has to work.
+Secondly, occupational health and safety is constantly changing, along with the needs of all types of enterprises.
+This is not only in terms of changing legislation; changes in technology frequently give rise to novel situations in which the competent person has to work.
 This requires competent persons to be willing to acknowledge the limits of their capabilities and be able to continue their personal and professional development to accommodate these needs or to be willing and able to seek help and advice from other sources.

-While there are likely to be other personal qualities or skills that a competent person may need according to different working circumstances, the desirable ones are:
+Thirdly, whilst there are likely to be other personal qualities or skills that a competent person may need to exhibit according to different working circumstances, the most desirable ones are:

 • Enthusiasm, determination, and integrity.